 Our ESL faculties have been working together to review assessments, rubrics, and student learning outcomes.
 We are addressing students' needs and gaps and want all ESL students who move from adult schools into the colleges to be prepared to be successful.
+Successful work for the 16-17 year include the development of a groundbreaking Memorandum of Understanding outlining articulation between the adult schools and colleges.
+The proposed MOE will use completion of an ESL in an adult schools as one of multiple measures to place a student in the college system.

 |East Side Adult Education||Shawn Tran Mali Vafai|